-Riot’s new card game, Legends of Runeterra, has a lot of keywords and mechanics you may not have seen before.
+Riot’s new card game, Legends of Runeterra, has a lot of keywords you may not have seen before.
 Here’s our run through of all of them.

-Below we've put together a guide which contains all of the keywords and mechanics in Legends of Runeterra, and we'll update this page as they change, or more are added over time.
-Keep this page bookmarked for all the latest!
+With this in mind, we've put together a guide which contains all of the keywords and mechanics in Legends of Runeterra.
+If anything changes, we'll update this page.
+Keep this guide bookmarked for all the latest!

 Legends of Runeterra Unit Keywords